– Quiet Time –

 How do we fix our ability to hear God?
 Well, first of all, we need to work out what it is we are “hearing” and by that I mean, what thoughts fill our head during the day?

-A conversation we had, the series on Netflix we’ve been bench watching the last few nights, or that work thing we had to get done?
+The conversations we have, the series on Netflix we’re bench watching or that work thing we need to get done?